 It was also the first project I presented on my Patreon page.
 Patreon is a way for artists and other creators to receive monetary support from their friends and fans.
 Although I was reluctant to put something for sale behind a sort of paywall I went for it anyway as an experiment.
-All drawings were (are) for sale exclusively to my patrons, all for the same price regardless of size.
+All drawings were for sale exclusively to my patrons originally, all for the same price regardless of size.
 Each one was accompanied by some writing, sometimes explaining the inspiration for each piece and sometimes going into technical details or related stories.
 All of them are done on 1/2 inch thick birch plywood with sizes varying from 2.5 inches to 5 inches on any side.

 This gallery contains the first 50 drawings, from April ,7th 2020 to May 26th 2020:

 For the second set of 50 I decided to experiment a little bit with color so I began adding touches here and there.
 The first 50 had only black and white acrylic ink applied with acrylic markers and dip pens.
 And for the second set of 50 I added color mostly with Posca acrylic markers.